Come and explore our Casket of Jewels!

 If you need further information please contact us

-We strongly recommend booking for groups of more than 5 people.
+All groups wishing to visit should be booked in advance.
 Booking your group visit means that we can check the availability of your preferred date and time slot, and can ensure that your group has the very best experience with us.

 Entry for groups is £8 per person, and includes a guided tour from one of our expert guides, along with admission to the Blitz Experience Museum (dependant upon opening hours – please confirm at the point of booking).

 A guided tour is the best way to fully appreciate our ‘casket of jewels’, one of our knowledgeable and enthusiastic guides will lead your group through the history of the Ruins, the Blitz, and the building of the New Cathedral.
 We recommend allowing at least an hour for a tour, each guide will provide ample opportunity to ask questions along the way.
 Should you wish to self-guide please advise at point of booking that you do not require a guide as we will otherwise book them in for you.

 If any of your group has accessibility issues please advise at the point of booking your tour.

 There are many aspects to the Cathedral aside from its history, including the Architecture and Basil Spence’s vision, the Arts contained within the building and the Artists who created them, and the story of Reconciliation which continues today, and our guides are happy to focus on any area which particularly interests your group.
 If there is any specific area which your group would like to explore then please let us know at the point of booking.

 In the Blitz Experience Museum our volunteers tell the story of what Coventry was like before the Blitz and how the people of this extraordinary city coped with its aftermath.

 Please note that the Blitz Experience Museum is run by dedicated volunteers and as such has varied opening hours – please check availability when booking.
 PLEASE NOTE that due to the on-going COVID-19 situation the Blitz Experience Museum is currently closed.